 We had planned for Dave to sit in the window seat and I would take the middle.
 But when we arrived we realized the plane was angled so that there was barely any footroom in the window seat so he took the middle.

-I loathe neck pillows and I previously couldn’t fathom dragging one around for an entire holiday but next time we’re picking up this J-Pillow or this inflatable travel pillow, which we now understand are essential if someone needs to sit in the middle seat.
+This may be one of the most important long haul flight tips.
+I once loathed neck pillows and I previously couldn’t fathom dragging one around for an entire holiday.
+But next time we’re picking up this J-Pillow or this inflatable travel pillow, which we now understand are essential if someone needs to sit in the middle seat.

-Unbelievably there are still planes that don’t have power sources at the seats, this means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.
+I don’t want to sound privileged by complaining with these long haul flight tips.
+But unbelievably many still planes that don’t have power sources at the seats.
+This means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.
 I really like the LinearFlux LithiumCard because it’s lightweight, the size of 5 credit cards and has two outlets.

 I had been traveling solo for the last 5 years so I never paid to pre-book a seat or worried about legroom.
 Big mistake.
-As soon as the flight settled in the person in front of us fully reclined their seat and there was 12 inches between Dave’s face and his television screen.
+As soon as the flight settled in the person in front of us fully reclined their seat.
+This left 12 inches between Dave’s face and his television screen.
 Next time we’ll book the first row.

 If you’re on a budget and don’t want to pay for the seat reservation check out Seat Guru, which has airline seat maps and a comfort rating system.

 An eight hour flight can get a bit grimey.
 Keep these travel-size (under 100ml) products in your carry on: Mouthwash, travel toothbrush, moisturizer, hand sanitizer, deodorant, lip balm and moist wipes.